saidavanam/spark-LA1/question-1.md

 # Discuss in Detail History of spark includes,
 # • Spark Version & Release

-.
-Apache Spark is an open-source, distributed computing framework that was developed to address the limitations of Hadoop MapReduce and enable faster and more flexible big data processing.
+->Apache Spark is an open-source, distributed computing framework that was developed to address the limitations of Hadoop MapReduce and enable faster and more flexible big data processing.
 ->It was initially created at the University of California, Berkeley's AMPLab, and later became an Apache Software Foundation project.
 ->Let's discuss the history of Apache Spark, including its major versions and releases.